Announcing the Winners of the 2024 Winning Works Choreographic Competition

 Former winners of the Winning Works competition include Jeffrey Cirio (2016), current Lead Principal Dancer with Boston Ballet, Chanel DaSilva (2020), who choreographed a critically acclaimed world premiere for Joffrey’s 2022-23 season opener Beyond Borders, Amy Hall Garner (2011), the choreographer of the free touring work for families Rita Finds Home co-produced by Joffrey and the Miami City Ballet, Stephanie Martinez (2015), a featured choreographer on the Joffrey’s winter program The Times Are Racing, and Claudia Schreier (2018), Ballet Master to Juilliard President Damian Woetzel.

-The Joffrey Ballet gratefully acknowledges the generous support of Winning Works Sponsors Wilson Garling Foundation, William Blair with Joffrey Board Member Rita Spitz, and the National Endowment for the Arts.
+The Joffrey Ballet gratefully acknowledges the generous support of Winning Works Sponsors Wilson Garling Foundation, and William Blair with Joffrey Board Member Rita Spitz.
 William Blair is the premier global boutique with expertise in investment banking, investment management, and private wealth management.

 Tickets for Winning Works at the Museum of Contemporary Art Chicago’s Edlis Neeson Theater are $30 and can be purchased at joffrey.org/winningworks.
 Performances take place on Friday, March 8 at 7:30 PM, Saturday, March 9 at 2:00 PM and 7:30 PM and Sunday, March 10, at 2:00 PM; and Friday, March 15 at 7:30 PM, Saturday, March 16 at 2:00 PM and 7:30 PM, and Sunday, March 17 at 2:00 PM.